 While it will save you time, this expertise comes at a price.
 We estimate that for a simple financial forecast over 3 years (including a balance sheet, income statement and cash flow statement) calling on professional help will set you back around £677 or $920 (excluding VAT).

-Using an online budgeting software
+Using an online forecasting software

 This offers you the following advantages: